Once you have made your selections, please prepare the following information:

 Travel and Cartage Fees

 You will find detailed pricing information on each program page.
 For some artists, travel fees are calculated by mileage rather than as a flat fee.
-You can calculate mileage fees for these artists using the chart below.
+You can calculate mileage fees for these artists using National Standard Mileage Rate (Business).
 Use the Google Map embedded on the program page to determine the mileage the artist will travel to and from your site.

 Requests will be filled in the order they are received and scheduled on a first-come, first-served basis.
 Your request will be sent to our Program Coordinator who will be in touch by email or phone to discuss logistics, customizable elements and requested curriculum ties, make any necessary modifications, and once availability and details are confirmed, schedule your program.
 A Program Agreement and invoice will be sent to you for electronic signature and processing.